How To Make A Colored Cement Planter: in Pink!

 Sometimes we concrete people need some color in our lives, right?

 You make pink cement by adding a pigment to it.
 In this case, I used a red powdered pigment, specifically made for cement.
-You can also make pink cement by using a red or pink acrylic paint or latex.

 Just adding a bit of pigment to concrete can have a big effect on your project.